 Ancho chili pepper is actually dried poblano pepper, which is a variety of the Capsicum annuum pepper.
 As you may know, poblano peppers come in different colors depending on how ripe they are when they’re picked.
 A green poblano is underripe and a red poblano is ripe.
 Ancho chili peppers come from ripe poblanos, which gives them a hint of sweetness that balances out the mild heat.

 Like other chili peppers, ancho chili peppers contain the antioxidant compound capsaicin, which has been linked to a variety of health benefits.
 Due to its delicious flavor and healthy nature, we think it makes a great addition to our Mexican-inspired organic seasonings.

 We take great care in sourcing organic spices from companies that adhere to strict USDA federal regulations for organic food-grade products, and that includes our ancho chili pepper.
-The ancho chili pepper we use is also GMO-free and kosher-certified.
+The ancho chili pepper we use is also non-GMO and kosher-certified.

 Want to learn more about ancho chili pepper?
 Check out these resources: